Prad-R/DiceForge/README.md

 ## Contributing

-Currently, this is an IIT-M Math CLub exclusive project and we aren't accepting outside contributions.
+Currently, this is an IIT-M Math Club exclusive project and we aren't accepting outside contributions.

 ### For Project Members
 - View the [Tasks folder](Contributors_Only/Tasks) to view the tasks to be done.